sam0109/Rockets_Server/README.md

 # README

-To start the server:

-(It's helpful to do each of these steps in a different terminal window)
+To start the server (It's helpful to do each of these steps in a different terminal window):

 Start Redis with "redis-server"